 To support the organisation through ongoing extensive change programmes and to continue to drive forward the change agenda, we have established a Transformation Office which incorporates the Mater Lean Academy and an array of other change management initiatives.

-The Transformation office was established in November 2013 to support and drive an ambitious change agenda across the hospital.
+The Transformation office was established to support and drive an ambitious change agenda across the hospital.
 It currently manages a number of large scale projects relating to both un-scheduled and scheduled care many of which are aligned to the national clinical care programmes.
 All projects undertaken aim to improve our patients’ experience in our hospital whether they are directly related to frontline care or the infrastructure and processes that support the delivery of care.

 The ethos of the office is strongly underpinned by the principle of collective leadership.
 It therefore seeks to build organisational capacity for change from the ground up by investing in training and development of our staff.
 In recent years, for example, the office facilitated the introduction of an executive leadership programme to address the unique and ever-changing needs of managers in today's healthcare environment and to ensure ownership and engagement in the change agenda from the top.The office also encompasses the Mater Lean Academy which to date has provided training to over 1,000 healthcare professionals, empowering them to employ lean principles in leading change at the frontline.